 - Personal account benefits

 Regarding the Positive Pay and Reverse Positive Pay Protection benefits, these benefits are only available for this account and the upper-tier Platinum Business Checking account.
-Like the entry-level Total Business Checking, each excess item fee is $0.40.
+Each excess item fee is $0.40.

 How to Waive the $30 Monthly Fee

 The monthly fee is $30 per month for Chase Performance Business Checking®.
-You can waive the monthly fee with a minimum $35,000 combined average daily balance in qualifying business deposit accounts.
-Waiving the fee is more difficult than with the Chase Total Business Checking.
+You can waive the monthly fee with a minimum of $35,000 combined average daily balance in qualifying business deposit accounts.
 Paying the $30 fee can be worth it if you want the extra banking perks.

 One incentive to keep all of your business cash (and waive this checking fee) at Chase is linking a mid-tier Chase Business Premier Savings℠.
 This account usually costs $20 per month unless you have a $25,000 combined average daily balance between your Chase Business deposit accounts.